 Even with a package discount, the total cost can feel like a big investment to make all at once.
 That’s why many practices offer flexible payment or financing plans.
 These options allow you to break down the total cost of your treatment package into smaller, more manageable monthly payments.
 It’s a straightforward way to get the care you need now without disrupting your budget.
 Don’t hesitate to ask about financing during your consultation.
 Our team can walk you through the available plans and help you find a solution that makes you feel comfortable and confident moving forward with your treatment.

-Using Your FSA or HSA
+Can You Use Your FSA or HSA for Emsella?

 If you have a Flexible Spending Account (FSA) or a Health Savings Account (HSA), you might be able to use those pre-tax funds to pay for your Emsella treatments.
 While insurance typically doesn’t cover Emsella, these accounts are designed for out-of-pocket medical expenses.
 Since Emsella treats a medical condition—urinary incontinence—it often qualifies.
 It’s always a good idea to confirm eligibility with your specific HSA or FSA provider, but it’s definitely an avenue worth exploring.
 Using these funds can offer significant savings since you’re paying with tax-free dollars.